PVAC: Package Version Activity Categorizer, Leveraging Semantic Versioning in a Heterogeneous System: Methodology

+The Dist-Native category is used for packages specific to a distribution and don't have an upstream source.
+In the case of the Debian distribution, the mentor's FAQ\footnote{https://wiki.debian.org/DebianMentorsFaq} describes the two types of packages in a Debian system and their derivatives: native and non-native.
+PVAC categorizes native packages as Dist-Native, while non-native packages are categorized as Semantic, Extended-Semantic, or Semi-Semantic.
+For example, the package \texttt{bedtools} (Table~\ref{tab:rq1-sample-dataset}) has been modified to conform to Debian policies.

-The Debian Mentors FAQ describes the two types of packages in a Debian Linux system and its derivatives: native and non-native~\cite{noauthor_debianmentorsfaq_nodate}.
-The majority of packages in the Ubuntu distribution are non-native, meaning 3rd parties maintain them and may be used by a variety of Linux distributions.
-The distribution maintainers maintain packages with native versioning and are only useful inside the Debian / Ubuntu ecosystem.
+The majority of packages in the Debian distribution are non-native, meaning 3rd parties maintain them and may be used by a variety of Linux distributions.
+Keeping packages labeled as Dist-Native provides an interesting view of distribution-maintained packages vs external packages.

-The version format for Debian native packages is similar to SemiSemantic, but the trailing \textbf{-debian\_version} is removed.
-If this were the only change, this would be fairly simple to classify.
-However, for Ubuntu native packages, often only the hyphen is removed, and the remainder of the tag is appended directly to the \textbf{upstream\_version} portion without the delimiter.

-Applying the Distribution native classification (DistNative), we were able to classify and extract the necessary data from an additional 90 packages.